kameshsampath/harness-gke-wi-demo/README.md

 You can find more information about gcloud cli configurations at <https://cloud.google.com/sdk/docs/configurations>.

-As you may need to override few terraform variables that you don't want to check in to VCS, add them to a file called `<name>.local.tfvars` and set the following environment variable to be picked up by terraform runs,
+As you may need to override few terraform variables that you don't want to check in to VCS, add them to a file called `.local.tfvars` and set the following environment variable to be picked up by terraform runs,

 ```shell
 export TFVARS_FILE=.local.tfvars
 ```

->**NOTE**: All `.local.tfvars` file are git ignored by this template.
+>\_\_NOTE\_\_: All `*.local.tfvars` file are git ignored by this template.

 Check the [Inputs](#inputs) section for all possible variables that are configurable.